jsnider3/Scales/notes.md

 as its return type which can be used by ifs/whiles to add necessary pops/dups.
 Since we can't take back printing.
 We can insert pops/dups at the end of the else cases in if statements and we should only need to add pops at the end of while bodies.
+This problem is now solved.

+### Variable limits.
+There's a limit to how many variables can be stored in "pseudo-registers", this will also be a major annoyance.